tbarker/5X-Crypto-Security-Guide/README.md

 ## Passphrases

-A passphrase is an optional, advanced security feature that allows you to create a new wallet by adding an additional word to a 12-24 seed phrase.
+A passphrase is an optional, advanced security feature that allows you to create a new wallet by adding an additional word to a 12–24 seed phrase.

 With passphrases you can have one single seed with multiple different wallets.
 Each wallet would be designated by a different passphrase.

-We use one passphrase for each wallet to deny the **Guardians** (more on that later) of the back-up plates the ability to use them independently.
+We use one passphrase to hide each wallet.
+This prevents **Guardians** or your **Safety Deposit Box** provider (explained later), who hold your backup plates from accessing your wallets independently.

 We will use two different passphrases:
 - **Personal**, this will be lost with you if you die or are lying in a coma.